mitchelsellers/dotnetcoreloggingdemo/README.md

 ## Prerequisites to Running

 This project will create/connect to a local database for the EF Context portion of the demonstration and was built using .NET Core 2.2.

-Please be sure that you have .NET Core 2.2 SDK installed
+* You will need to update the server & DB name as outlined in the appsettings.json for the database to work
+* You will need to apply the migrations using "Update-Database" from the Package Manager Console to ensure all data model elements have been added

 ## Commit History